PaleCache/wackcord/README.md

 A dark semi transparent theme for element

 # ℹ️ Info
-How to install? just click copy raw then add the url in settings, appearance, then under add custom theme paste the url
+How to install: Click on 'wackcord.json,' copy the raw content, then go to Settings > Appearance.
+Under 'Add Custom Theme,' paste the URL.

 # 🧑‍💻 Developer
 PaleCache